 5 Recruiting And Onboarding Tips To Improve Retention

 Sick of having a high employee turnover rate?
 You’ve tried the great salary package, the ongoing support, and the amazing staff benefits.
 But still – nada!
 People keep joining and waving your office goodbye before the rest of your team can even get to know their name!
 Okay, that may be a little bit of an exaggeration but the point is – you’ve done everything you can in terms of employee benefits but still have a high turnover rate.
 There’s a high chance that this may be because you aren’t getting the right employees to BEGIN with i.e. the way you are recruiting.
-Here are 5 Recruiting tips to help you hire & onboard the right candidates for optimal employee retention!
+Here are 5 Recruiting tips to help you hire & onboard the right candidates for optimal employee retention and minimal employee turnover!

 Tip # 1 – HR & The Managers Have to Collaborate well